 An independent self-advocate

-Jordan Flemming is an avid hunter.
-In fact, one of the biggest accomplishments for this 24-year-old from Hillsboro, Ore., was when he shot an elk last summer during one of his frequent trips to the country.
+Jordan is an avid hunter.
+In fact, one of the biggest accomplishments for this 24-year-old from Oregon was when he shot an elk last summer during one of his frequent trips to the country.
 He worked at Cabela’s at the time, and his trophy was awesome enough to be displayed in the pages of the company newsletter.

 For Jordan, the thrill of the hunt and bagging the prize is something he can’t live without.
 And that passion carries over into many other areas of his life.